esign/laravel-email-whitelisting/README.md

 ## Notes
 * When there are no emails to send a mail to due to the email not containing any "to" email addresses in the email whitelisting config the email will not be send.
 This will not throw an error.
+* The package will always add the original receivers of the mail in the subject of the mail.
+For example (To: example@esign.eu, Cc: example2@esign.eu).

 ### Testing